Reading30 min read·Module 1High exam weight

 Core Principle

 Least Privilege = Minimum Permissions Required.
-Start with zero permissions and add only what's needed.
-When in doubt, deny access and wait for specific requests to grant permissions.
+Start with zero permissions and add only what is needed.
+When in doubt, deny access and wait for a specific request before granting anything.

 Exam Tip